 “Why did they call us for this?”
 Mary asked.

 “No, not this time.
 Think its because we have a a history.”

 “For solving some a weird case,” John laughed.
 “Once you get a strange one, it kinda sets you up.”

 “The Simon case?”

 “It sucks but you’ve gotta admit.
 We got a lot of press.
-It was everywhere.”
+We were everywhere.”

-“I remember quite clearly,” Mary walked on with John catching up to her.
+“I remember,” Mary walked on with John catching up to her.
 “I got a call from my nephew in California.
 He wanted information for a school thing.”

 “Miller Hill’s a long roadway.
-It goes around the area we were,” Mary stated looking up from her phone.
+It goes around the area we were in,” Mary stated looking up from her phone.
 John nodded as he drove on.

 “Where were the hiker’s parked?”